Top EU powers retreat further on aviation emission plans

 To be made law the proposal needs the support of both EU member states and the European Parliament, which appears to back it.

-"The key players in Parliament are at the moment in favor of airspace… though so far we didn't have any (formal) debate," said a spokesman for German MEP Peter Liese, who is steering the proposal through the assembly.
+"The key players in Parliament are at the moment in favour of airspace though so far we didn't have any (formal) debate," said a spokesman for German MEP Peter Liese, who is steering the proposal through the assembly.

 He said Liese was aware that Britain, France and Germany wanted to weaken the proposal.